By: Dr. Christina Han

 Although health before pregnancy, during pregnancy and labor and delivery are all important, we must all remember that pregnancy complications do not end once the baby is in the mother’s arms.
 The current glaring spotlight on maternal mortality is the ideal time to educate mothers and remind clinicians of the vigilance required during this critical #POSTBIRTH period of a mother’s life.

-Christina Han, MD, is a maternal-fetal medicine physician at the Center for Fetal Medicine in Los Angeles, California, and clinical faculty at UCLA.
+Christina Han, MD, is a maternal-fetal medicine physican, an Associate Professor of Health Sciences at UCLA, and an Associate at the Center for Fetal Medicine and Women's Ultrasound in Los Angeles.
 She is a member of the Society for Maternal-Fetal Medicine, the only national, professional organization specifically devoted to reducing high-risk pregnancy complications.
 Dr. Han’s research interests include preeclampsia, preterm labor, diabetes, and prenatal diagnosis.